jordanwhitede/website_24/to_do.md

 TO DO - all questions for Anya now :)

-- home page layout - get rid of big gap, few bigger photos?
+- home page layout - few bigger photos?
 - embed videos + bandcamp albums to home page - potentially another "module" or 2 for "videos / releases"
 - embed videos to sub-pages - white-reznichenko / solo
 - photo credits - how to add these? legal requirement!